 American heavy metal legends CORROSION OF CONFORMITY will release their long-awaited new double album, Good God / Baad Man, on April 3 via Nuclear Blast!
-Their last album was released in 2018, so this album has been anticipated for a few years.
+Their last album came out in 2018, so this release has been highly anticipated for several years.
 Last year, I had the opportunity to capture photos at two of their shows for The Concert Chronicles.
-Pepper Keenan, vocalist for the band, announced that 2026 would bring a new album, and here it is.
+Vocalist Pepper Keenan announced that 2026 would bring a new album — and here it is.
 The wait is over.

 To celebrate the new album Good God / Baad Man, Corrosion of Conformity will be heading out on tour starting in April with openers Whores and Crobot.
 Go to your favorite ticket sales site and purchase your tickets for this show coming to a city near you.